Most Illawarra residents would use a Council Tool Library if offered

 A recent IRIS Research survey of Illawarra residents found that most (72%) of respondents would use a Tool Library if their council offered the service.

 Tool libraries are places where residents can borrow and donate household and gardening tools, as well as receive training on tool use and maintenance.
-Councils like Inner West in Sydney and Brisbane City Council have recently opened new Tool Libraries attached to traditional libraries in response to changing lifestyles of residents.
+Community-based organisations staffed by volunteers have recently opened new Tool Libraries in the Inner West of Sydney and in Brisbane (based at the State Library of Queensland) in response to changing lifestyles of residents.

 The IRIS Research online survey found the Tool Library was popular among all age groups, especially the 50-64 year old cohort (at 75%) and both sexes, with women (77%) even more enthusiastic than men (66%).

 Potential usage was found to be highest among Shellharbour LGA residents, at 85% followed by Wollongong LGA at 71%.
 However, the responses were consistently high for all the LGAs of the region.

 There was strong support across the board to use the service for borrowing, learning (maintenance training) and donating tools.
 The main potential use of a Tool Library among both males and female respondents is to borrow tools, at 83%.
 Potential users would also use the Tool Library as an opportunity to learn how to use and maintain tools (67%) and donate tools (48%).

 Peter Watts, Chief Executive, IRIS Research said: “The Tool Library has really inspired the residents we surveyed.
 In addition to donating tools, some respondents also indicated that they would be willing to volunteer their time to a Tool Library to share their knowledge through providing tool usage and maintenance training.”